-Mr and Mrs F's PR initially asked us to close the complaint.
+Mrs F's PR initially asked us to close the complaint.
 When I queried this, it sent me an 11-page submission and essentially asked that I take a 'holistic approach' to Mr and Mrs F's complaints.
-I'll briefly address the PR's submission below.
+I'll briefly address the PR's submissions below.